stdjes/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 - What is a doubly linked list
 - How to use doubly linked lists

-# Doubly Linked Lists in C

 # Doubly Linked Lists in C Programming

 ## Introduction

 Welcome to the Doubly Linked Lists in C Programming repository!
-In this resource, you'll find comprehensive information about doubly linked lists and how to work with them in the C programming language.
+In this repository are ALX SE exercise files under the topic.

 Doubly linked lists are a versatile and powerful data structure, allowing bidirectional traversal and efficient insertions and deletions.
 They are essential in various computer science and software engineering applications, making them a valuable concept to learn and master.